sukruberkecakir/Storage-management/README.md

 values(1,2)<br />

 # Keep in mind that<br />
-TCP/IP protocol needs to be active and TCP Port needs to be 1433
+TCP/IP protocol needs to be active and TCP Port needs to be 1433<br />
+Also a login need to be created in order to reach sql server<br />
+that has a name root and password 1234.
+It can be done in SQL Server Management Studio<br />
+by right clicking logins in springbootdb.
+Also the server needs to e open for SQL Server authentication<br />